MicrosoftDocs/azure-devops-docs/docs/git/concepts/mapping-my-tfvc-actions-to-git.md

 With magic comes responsibility!
 Many users dislike the `sync` as it can sometimes mess up your local history and add a merge commit on top of your current commit.
 Once you are in a bad state, you have to revert to the command line as there is currently no reset support in the IDE.

-Authors: Jesse Houwing, Martin Hinshelwood, Mike Fourie, and Willy Schaub
+Authors: Jesse Houwing, Martin Hinshelwood, Mike Fourie, and Willy Schaub from the ALM | DevOps Rangers.
+Connect with them [here](https://github.com/ALM-Rangers/Guidance/blob/master/README.md).

 *(c) 2015 Microsoft Corporation.
 All rights reserved.
 This document is provided "as-is."
 Information and views expressed in this document,